theupdateframework/taps/candidate-tuf-versions.md

 # Rationale

 To allow for updates to the TUF specification while considering all of the above use cases, a client must be able to parse metadata from multiple repositories or roles that are using different versions of the TUF specification.
 However, secure and reliable verification of metadata requires that the TUF client is able to compare metadata from multiple sources.
 This comparison is not possible if changes to the TUF specification add or change metadata fields.
+This TAP proposes a system for maintaining multiple TUF versions while ensuring that a client is able to compare metadata from the same version.

 Non-breaking changes may happen independently on clients and repositories.
 Any specification versions that do not contain breaking changes may be updated to without worrying about compatibility.
 This TAP clarifies how TUF version numbers are formatted so that breaking changes are distinct from non-breaking changes.

-Repositories support multiple versions by separating versions with breaking changes into different directories.
+In this TAP, repositories support multiple versions by separating versions with breaking changes into different directories.
 These directories allow a client to choose the most recent metadata they support while allowing for flexibility in how long a client will take to update to a new spec version.
 Similarly, allowing the client to maintain multiple versions allows the client to use metadata from multiple directories that are not in communication and so do not coordinate an update to the most recent TUF specification.

 The directory structure for breaking changes can also be used to identify the spec version used by a delegation.
 When parsing a delegation, a client can determine what spec versions are supported by the client and use a supported version to validate the metadata.